d-bl/MAE-gf/docs/misca.md

 ## Another fish

+![Another fish][g-1111]

 The following grounds were created to work "upwards" from one square to another.
 As Groundforge does not support going upwards, the pattern in Groundforge is turned one quarter.
+<p style="clear: both"></p>

 [![another fish 1][p-1114]][t-1114]
 [![another fish 2][p-1111]][t-1111]

-![Another fish][g-1111]

 <p style="clear: both"></p>

 [g-1111]: ../images/misca/G-mine2.svg?align=right "Working upwards, 1111"